-[Chapter 🗰 1 Unit : 6] Accounting Policies
+[Chapter - 1 Unit : 5] Accounting Policies

-- 1.113 - 1.
-Change is required by statute for compliance with accounting standard. - 2.
-Change would result is more appropriate presentation of financial statement of the business.
+2. Change would result is more appropriate presentation of financial statement of the business.

 Note: Any change during the year must be disclosed in notes to accounts along with the amount by which financial statements are affected.